appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 `Interceptors` allows you to weave cross-cutting concerns into your application, without adding code to your business methods.
 The functionality behind the secenes is [AOP](http://appserver.io/documentation/aop.html) and an `Interceptor` is nothing else than an advice.

-To add a very basic logging functionality we've to implement a simple aspect first, something like this
+To add a very basic ACL authorization functionality that use an `Interceptor`, we've to implement a simple aspect first.
+The aspect looks like this

 ```php
 <?php